geniodelmale/ha-custcomp-orefree/README.md

 - `sensor.orefree_last_read`: Datetime sensor with the date of last successful API read
 - `sensor.orefree_next_refresh`: Datetime sensor with the date of next API read

+> [!WARNING]
+> This is still **under construction**.
+It might be unstable and use it on your
+> own risk.

+> [!WARNING]
+> This is the first time I write Python code and extend Home Assistant.
+The code might
+> not be ideal.
+I used GitHub Copilot for 95% of the code.
+And it works!

 ## Install Add-On BEFORE installing the custom component